Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Two possibilities may arise: either the URL is accessible normally, and the error is a false alarm, or the URL is inaccessible.

 But if the URL returns a 404 error on your browser window, you can approach the issue in two ways.
-On the one hand, you may leave it as is to have Google remove it from the Index once sufficient time has passed.
+On the one hand, you may leave it as is and have Google remove it from the Index once sufficient time has passed.
 Conversely, you can use a 301 redirection on the page to redirect potential users to a different page on your website.

 2. Fixing “Server Error (5xx)” Error